TikTok asks the Supreme Court for an emergency order to block a US ban unless it's sold

 WASHINGTON -- TikTok on Monday asked the Supreme Court to step in on an emergency basis to block the federal law that would ban the popular platform in the United States unless its China-based parent company agreed to sell it.

 Lawyers for the company and China-based ByteDance urged the justices to step in before the law's Jan.
 19 deadline.
-A similar plea was expected from content creators who rely on the platform for income and some of TikTok's more than 170 million users in the U.S.
+A similar plea was filed by content creators who rely on the platform for income and some of TikTok's more than 170 million users in the U.S.

 “A modest delay in enforcing the Act will create breathing room for this Court to conduct an orderly review and the new Administration to evaluate this matter — before this vital channel for Americans to communicate with their fellow citizens and the world is closed,” lawyers for the companies told the Supreme Court.